Adipa-G/ngFormValidator/README.md

-angular-form-validator
+ngFormValidator
 =========================
-Angular form validator is an easy to use, highly customizable front-end validation framework.<br/>
+ngFormValidator is an easy to use, highly customizable front-end validation framework.<br/>
 It can be used to show realtime validation status in form controls.
 It uses bootstrap styles to provide visual indication of validity of each control additon to a customizable error message.
 Further it supports overriding the styles with custom implementations.

 Requirement